segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### Flushing

-You can set the number of events should queue before flushing.
+You can set the number of events that should queue before flushing.
 Setting this to `1` will send events as they come in (i.e. not send batched events) and will use more battery. `20` by default.

 {% codeexample %}
 {% codeexampletab Swift %}